marionmacha/Cancer-predictive-model/README.md

 ![EDA](https://github.com/user-attachments/assets/69d9a2f5-5d5a-4ada-b77a-e0331ecf54d2)

+The descriptive statistics have been generated successfully, providing insights into the central tendency, dispersion, and shape of the dataset's distribution.
+This information will help us understand the data better and identify any potential outliers or trends.

 Contributing
 Contributions are welcome!
 If you would like to contribute, please submit a pull request or reach out to the project maintainer.